gocd/docs.go.cd/faq/oauth_overview.md

 #### Common terms:

 -   **Provider/Resource Owner** – the app that hosts the protected resource.
 An example is Twitter which uses OAuth as the protocol for all its clients.
-In the context of this document, Go is the provider/resource owner.
+In the context of this document, GoCD is the provider/resource owner.
 -   **Client** – the app that requests to see the resource data on behalf of the user.
 Any Twitter client that shows tweets is an example of this.
 -   **User/end user** – the entity who initiates the OAuth flow to allow the client to access protected data from the provider.
 -   **Client id/client secret** – Often, provider apps will maintain a list of clients that are allowed to access their data.
 Client apps can be identified in a number of ways, including with an id and a secret.